learn-co-curriculum/java-exception-handling/README.md

 - Cause the execution of the statements inside the `try` block to be interrupted immediately.
-- Cause the execution to jump straight pass the remaining statements (if any) in the `try` block into the beginning of the `catch` block.
+- Cause the execution to jump straight past the remaining statements (if any) in the `try` block into the beginning of the `catch` block.
 - The `catch` block takes in something called a parameter.
 More on parameters later when we learn about methods.
 For now, know that the `catch` block needs